 Thanks for helping us promote Outreachy internships!
 This page lists sample tweets, emails, and posters you can use to promote the program.

 Please RT: Outreachy internships are completely remote, paid ($5,500 stipend), and last three months.
 Outreachy supports diversity in free and open source software!
-Applications for the @outreachy May to August 2019 internships are open through March 26: https://www.outreachy.org/apply/
+Applications for the @outreachy December 2019 to March 2020 internships will open in August: https://www.outreachy.org/apply/

 Follow up tweets: